microsoft/tabster/docs/docs/mover.md

 With `visibilityAware` we can alter that behaviour to be able to Tab to the first visible element instead of the first rendered one.
 Enables `trackState` internally.

-### disableHomeEndKeys?: _boolean_

-As the name says, we can disable Home/End keys if needed.

 ## Examples

 [See a few Mover examples in the Storybook](https://tabster.io/storybook/?path=/story/mover).